desmos-labs/desmos-contracts/contracts/cw721-remarkables/README.md

 ## Query Messages

 ### OwnerOf
-Returns the owner of the given token, error if token does not exist.
+Returns the owner of the given token, or an error if the token does not exist.
 This message has the following parameters:
 * `token_id`: Id of the target token;
 * `include_expired`: Trigger to filter out expired approvals, unset or false will exclude expired approvals.